ePages-de/restdocs-wiremock/README.md

 **(1) [Create release via the GitHub UI](https://github.com/ePages-de/restdocs-wiremock/releases/new)**

-Use the intended version number as "Tag version", e.g. "0.8.5".
+Use the intended version number as "Tag version".

 This will automatically trigger a GitHub Action build which publishes the JAR files for this release to Sonatype.